-- 1. Make recommendation to the Board on the Company's policy and structure for Directors' remuneration and the desirability of performance-based remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy. - 2.
-Determine, through authority delegated by the Board, the remuneration of the Executive Directors and certain higher paid employees. - 4.
-Review the Group's process of monitoring compliance with the 3.
-Review and make recommendation to the Board on the terms of appointment for Directors when considered necessary. - 4.
+Make recommendation to the Board on the Company's policy and structure for Directors' remuneration and the desirability of performance-based remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy.

+Determine, through authority delegated by the Board, the remuneration of the Executive Directors and certain higher paid employees.

+- 3. Review and make recommendation to the Board on the terms of - appointment for Directors when considered necessary. - 4.
 Make recommendation to the Board relating to fair (and not excessive) compensation payments and appropriate arrangements, taking into account contractual entitlements of the Directors, in the case of any loss or termination of office or appointment and dismissal or removal for misconduct. - 5.
-Administer and oversee the Company's 2013 Share Award Scheme and other equity or cash-based incentive schemes of the Company in place from time to time, and review and approve the granting of share awards to any staff members of the Group. - 6.
-Approve the disclosure statements of the Company's policy and remuneration for Directors.
+Administer and oversee the Company's 2013 Share Award Scheme and other equity or cash-based incentive schemes of the Company in place from time to time, and review and approve the granting of share awards to any staff members of the Group. - Approve the disclosure statements of the Company's policy and remuneration for Directors.

-The Remuneration Committee met once during the year and, together with e-mail communication, has carried out the following:
+The Remuneration Committee met twice during the year and, together with e-mail communication, the work undertaken included the following:

-- review of the revised directors' fee structure for INEDs for recommendation to the Board for approval; - approval of the 2019 year-end bonuses, salary review for 2020 and restricted share awards for the Executive Directors and certain higher paid employees; and - approval of the grant of restricted share awards to certain staff members.
+- approval of the 2020 year-end bonuses, salary review for 2021 and restricted share awards for the Executive Directors and certain higher paid employees; and - approval of the grant of restricted share awards to certain staff members; and - made recommendation to the Board on the remuneration of Mr. Martin Fruergaard as the new CEO.